 If your >1 acre construction site also lies near or drains into Outstanding Resource Waters, MassDEP requires review of the stormwater pollution prevention plan that was developed for the CGP.
-To determine whether your project is near an ORW, please go to https://maps.massgis.digital.mass.gov/MassMapper/MassMapper.html, select the Physical Resources data layers, then Outstanding Resource Waters, and pick whether you want to view outlines or filled shapes.
+To determine whether your project is near an ORW, please go to https://maps.massgis.digital.mass.gov/MassMapper/MassMapper.html, select the Physical Resources data layers, then Outstanding Resource Waters.
 If your site is near or discharges to an ORW, please follow instructions at https://www.mass.gov/how-to/wm-15-npdes-general-permit-notice-of-intent to submit the required documents to MassDEP for review and submit the $500 application fee (municipal projects are exempt).
-Should you have questions about this process, please contact Laura Schifman at firstname.lastname@example.org.
+Should you have questions about this process, please contact MassDEP at email@example.com.

 Resources and Tools for MS4 Compliance

-Groups of municipalities have been awarded grant money through the MS4 Assistance Grants administered by MassDEP to develop tools that satisfy portions of the minimum control measures.
+Groups of municipalities are eligible for grant money through the MS4 Municipal Assistance Grants administered by MassDEP.
+These grants allow permittees to develop tools that satisfy portions of the MS4 permit minimum control measures.
 More information about the Stormwater MS4 Municipal Assistance Grant Program.

 Public Education and Outreach